usmanmusa1920/flask-unity/README.md

 python -c "from sakyum import project; project('schoolsite')"
 ```

-This will create a project called `schoolsite` now cd into the `schoolsite` directory, if you do `ls` within the directory you just enter you will see a module called `thunder.py` and some directories (some in the form of package) `auth`, `static`, `templates` and a directory with the same name of your base directory name, in our case it is `schoolsite`.
+This will create a project called `schoolsite` now cd into the `schoolsite` directory, if you do `ls` within the directory you just enter you will see a module called `thunder.py` and some directories (some in the form of package) `media`, `static`, `templates` and a directory with the same name of your base directory name, in our case it is `schoolsite`.

 Boot up the flask server by running the below command